This post may contain affiliate links. Please see my disclosure policy.

 Pie Dough – My go-to pie crust recipe is an all-butter pastry that comes together in less than 5 minutes in the food processor.
-You can make the pie dough up to 2 days in advance, and I always recommend making the dough ahead to give it time to chill for at least 1 hour before rolling out.
+Make the pie dough up to 2 days in advance.
+I recommend making the dough ahead to give it time to chill for at least 1 hour before rolling out.

 Caramel sauce – Make one batch of easy, foolproof homemade caramel sauce.
-You’ll use 1/4 cup caramel sauce in the pie filling, and use the remainder of the caramel to serve with the pie.
+You’ll use 1/4 cup caramel sauce in the pie filling, and the remainder of the caramel to serve with the pie.

 Apples – Whenever I bake with apples, I like to use a mix of varieties for the best flavor.
-In this pie, I recommend using sweet apples like Fuji and Golden Delicious, paired with tart Granny Smith apples for balance.
+I recommend using sweet apple varieties like Fuji and Golden Delicious, paired with tart apples like Granny Smith.

 Filling – To ensure that the filling sets up nicely and isn’t overly juicy or underbaked, pre-cooking the apples is a must.
 This added step takes about 5 minutes and is the secret to a perfect apple pie.

 Once the apples are caramelized, toss together with sugar, brown sugar, arrowroot starch (or cornstarch), spices, and salt.
 Spoon the apple filling into the bottom pie crust and drizzle with caramel sauce.

 Bake – Bake the pie on a pre-heated rimmed baking sheet for 60 to 70 minutes.
-The pie is done baking when the lattice top is golden brown and fruit juices are bubbling slowly at the center of the pie, approximately 60-70 minutes.
+The pie is done baking when the lattice top is golden brown and fruit juices are bubbling slowly at the center.
 Let pie cool for at least 4 hours before serving (the pie filling continues to thicken as it cools).

 Decorative leaf cut-outs add a festive topping to the pie.
 Use small leaf cutters to punch out leaves from the scraps of dough.
 Place the leaf cut-outs on a parchment lined baking sheet and chill for 20 minutes.
 Brush leaves lightly with heavy cream and sprinkle with sugar.
 Bake at 350°F for 15 minutes or until golden.
 Cool completely before using.